 When determining child custody, there are two types of issues the court has to address.
 They have to determine the legal custody, as well as the physical custody of the child.

 Legal custody deals with the type of arrangement the parents are going to follow.
-In a joint legal custody arrangement both parties are on equal footing and both are entitled to equal access to the child as well as to any information pertaining to the child in the areas of education, health, and other issues.
-Both parties are equal in the aspect of making long term plans and decisions, and neither of them have superior rights to the other in the decision making process.
+In a joint legal custody arrangement, both parties are on equal footing and both are entitled to equal access to the child as well as to any information pertaining to the child in the areas of education, health, and other issues.
+Both parties are equal in the aspect of making long-term plans and decisions, and neither of them has superior rights to the other in the decision-making process.

 The other part of custody that the courts have to determine is physical custody.
 Joint physical custody is divided or shared custody between the parties, where the child would share periods of time with each parent which may or may not equal 50/50.
 Under joint physical custody arrangements, parents may divide the time in weekly, bi-weekly, or monthly bases or any other combination thereof.